blackberry/Falco-bypasses/README.md

 [Falco]
 SILENCE
 ```
-The success of this bypass is conditioned on the ability to create symlink to the non-monitored subdirectory within the sensitive directory.
+The success of this bypass is conditioned on the ability to create a symlink to the non-monitored subdirectory within the sensitive directory.
 The described symlink bypass techniques can be a lego pieces in bypassing other rules.

 Similarly, we can bypass **Write below etc**, **Write below root** and other write detection rules that rely on directory path comparison:
 ```